Here’s our guide to PVC vs composite decking including their pros and cons, cost differences, warranty and which deck types are best.

 The chart below is a guide to average costs for PVC and composite decking, including the brand warranty.
 Composite decking is typically more expensive.

 As mentioned, the quality and color choices and whether grooved or not, make a difference in the price.
 This chart is provided as an idea of the price differences between PVC and composite decking.
-Many factors, including your location, will affect the cost of deck boards.
+Several factors, like your location and the experience of your chosen contractors, will affect the cost of deck projects.

 BRAND | MATERIAL | STRUCTURAL WARRANTY | STAIN & FADE WARRANTY | 12 FOOT BOARD AVG PRICE |